 His words brought a backlash that genuinely took him by surprise.

-Now, as TV WEEK sits down with Tom – six months on from that speech – the funnyman is more reflective about his Gold Logie win.
+TV WEEK sat down with Tom, and the funnyman was more reflective about his Gold Logie win.

 Since winning the Gold Logie, not a day has gone by that Tom hasn't talked about the Logies.
 And now that his profile is higher than ever, the benefits extend beyond punters on the street saying hello.
 The rewards have been financial too.

-"I was in the middle of doing a national stand-up comedy tour," Tom says.
+"I was in the middle of doing a national stand-up comedy tour," Tom said.
 "After I won, the entire tour sold out."

 Despite cracking jokes at the Logies, has the time finally come for Tom to admit the joke was on him?